-- run() MUST cause an 'IncorrectState' exception if any of the tasks in the container causes that exception on run().
+- cancel() MUST cause an 'IncorrectState' exception if any of the tasks in the container causes that exception on cancel().

 - a 'Timeout' or 'NoSuccess' exception indicates that the backend was not able to run one or more tasks in the container.